jeffcrockett/sinatra-yield-readme-dc-web-071618/README.md

 end
 ```

-When the above controller action is triggered and the `erb` method is called, it looks to see if there is a view titled `layout.erb`.
+When the above controllr action is triggered and the `erb` method is called, it looks to see if there is a view titled `layout.erb`.
 If that file exists, it loads that content around the desired erb file, in this case `index.erb`.

 The resulting HTML will look like this: